wwcodemanila/WWCodeManila-PyCon2018-Data/materials/README.materials.md

 ## Materials

-This folder contains the Python notebooks and copy of lectures to be used and discussed during the "Hello, World of Data" workshop.
+This folder contains the Python notebooks and copy of lecture to be used and discussed during the "Hello, World of Data" workshop.
 Please make sure to **download these resources before the workshop begins**.

 The installer for `Anaconda` can be found [here](https://www.anaconda.com/download/).
 Please download and install the Python 3.6.x version.